Braving the Wilderness explores belonging, human connection and self-worth.

 These are almost trademark themes for the author Brene Brown, and she achieves new heights here as exploration of belonging gets deeper and more meaningful than ever before.

-- Real belonging starts not with a group but within ourselves: self-acceptance.
+- Real belonging starts not with a group, but within ourselves: self-acceptance.
 Then you belong everywhere

-We All Look for Belongings
+We All Look for Belonging

 Belonging is one of our primary needs, and it can be deeply painful when we don’t find it.